mmm/mmm.github.com/cloud/_posts/2011-07-29-understanding-juju-relations.markdown

 dev -vs- ops

-Incidentally, thinking about services, not machines is what makes ensemble special.
+Incidentally, thinking about services, not machines is what makes juju special.
 It's precisely these relations that enable this level of abstraction to actually work.